Levreka/MechaCar_Statistical_Analysis/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-Our R-squared value is 71%, which means roughly ~71% of the time the model will predict mpg values correctly.
-There are probably other factors that were not captured in the datasaet that contribute to the mpg variability of the MechaCar prototypes.
+Our R-squared value is 71%, which means roughly ~71% of the time the model our model will most likely predict MPG values correctly.
+Some of the Factors that might contribute some of this variability might be ground clearance and vehicle length.
+There might be other factors that may contribute to the variability that perhaps were not capture in our data